carolinaminted/E4E-Relief-App/user_guide.md

 8. **Observability & Reliability**
    - Add **structured logs**, **correlation IDs**, and **error telemetry**.
-   - AI decision logs with updates on cases with artifacts used to make the eligibility award or decline decision
+   - Decision logs with updates on cases with artifacts used to make the eligibility award or decline decision.
    - Provide **user-friendly error messages** for predictable recovery and smoother UX.